 According to the provisions of the above mentioned agreement, Border Police implements and manages the radiation detection system in border crossing points, in order to prevent, discover and counter illicit trafficking of special nuclear materials and radiologic products, with the support of US authorities and in cooperation with other Romanian responsible authorities.

-According with the Law 333/2003, all transports of nuclear materials or radiological sources must be conducted only with Gendarmerie or military escort.
+According to the Law no. 333/2003, all transports of nuclear materials or radiological sources must be conducted only with Gendarmerie or military escort.

-2 STATIONING OF ARMED FORCES ON FOREIGN TERRITORY
+2. STATIONING OF ARMED FORCES ON FOREIGN TERRITORY

-2.1 Provide information on stationing of your State's armed forces on the territory of other participating States in accordance with freely negotiated agreements as well as in accordance with international law x missions of collective defence x peacekeeping or peace settlement missions xhumanitarian missions x coalition type missions x common or individual exercises x ceremonials
+2.1 Provide information on stationing of your State's armed forces on the territory of other participating States in accordance with freely negotiated agreements as well as in accordance with international law